flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 ## Audio

 The audio capabilities of this console are a bit unorthodox, to say the least.
-On one side, the Mega Drive provides existing audio technology from the previous generation, on the other side, it adds a new (but complicated) synthesis technique on top of the existing one.
-So, in some ways, you get both generations.
+On one side, the Mega Drive provides existing audio technology from the previous generation.
+On the other side, it adds a novel (yet complicated) synthesis technique on top of the existing one.
+So, in some ways, you get both generations simultaneously.

 That being said, the Mega Drive houses two sound chips: A **Yamaha YM2612** and a **Texas Instruments SN76489**.